 Group therapy: In addition to the individual therapy sessions that patients receive, Western North Carolina Comprehensive Treatment Centers also supply group therapy sessions that are geared towards offering patients helpful and supportive interpersonal interactions within an environment that is monitored and therapeutic.
 By participating in group therapy with others who are grappling with an addiction to fentanyl or another substance, patients can continually progress in their recovery by receiving and offering personal insights, support, and encouragement to and from their peers.
 All group therapy sessions are run by counselors who are talented in offering structured, empathetic, and informed sessions that are safe and productive for all involved.

-Why Consider Treatment at Western North Carolina Comprehensive Treatment Centers
+Why Consider Western North Carolina Comprehensive Treatment Centers for Fentanyl Abuse

 Abusing fentanyl can cause individuals to become vulnerable to experiencing a number of detrimental consequences.
 Physically, those who abuse this substance are known to suffer from serious gastrointestinal problems, overpowering feelings of sedation that can interfere with their everyday lives, and depression of their immune systems.
 The abuse of this substance also triggers the development of a lack of motivation and personality changes, both of which can cause an individual to become unable to carry out responsibilities and obligations at work, which can lead to unemployment.
 Financial problems tend to also impact those who abuse fentanyl, and the demise of strong, healthy relationships with loved ones also tends to occur.
 Serious mood changes also become frequent, as do heightened levels of paranoia and the development of hallucinations and delusions when the abuse of this substance continues.
 Thankfully, by obtaining the right treatment, these consequences can be overcome and/or prevented.